Cadogan303/3250MidTerm/README.md

 and attack.<P>

 </P>We decided to take the unique parts of the codes that we've already written and
-put them all together to create a user-friendly Pokemon game
+put them all together to create a user-friendly Pokemon game.
+Some of the parts we took were the randomizer for Jesus' code to randomize